ibm-cloud-docs/vmwaresolutions/vmonic/trbl_vsan_alerts.md

 4. On the vSphere web Client, go to **Manage > Settings** and open the **Virtual SAN > Health > HCL Database** section.
 Click **Update from file**, then upload the `all.json` file that you saved previously.
 5. To clear the warnings, go to the **Alarms** pane on the upper right of the vSphere Web Client.
 Right-click each of the alarms and select **Reset to green**.

-For more information, see [How to download offline vSAN HCL file for vSAN Health Check plug-in](https://www.virtuallyghetto.com/2015/05/how-to-download-offline-vsan-hcl-file-for-vsan-health-check-plugin.html){:external}.
+For more information, see [How to download offline vSAN HCL file for vSAN Health Check plug-in](https://www.virtuallyghetto.com/2015/05/how-to-download-offline-vsan-hcl-file-for-vsan-health-check-plugin.html){: external}.

 On the vSAN health page, the following warning might display with the recommendation to Host restart.
 {: tsSymptoms}